About our farm

 Who We Are

-Pete is a CPA with experience in manufacturing and operations finance, while Claire has an environmental science degree and has recently completed a course in Permaculture Design.
+Pete is an accountant with experience in manufacturing and operations, while Claire has an environmental science degree.
 With complementary skill sets we have been able to bring Claire’s vision and environmental knowledge together with Pete’s determination and financial acumen to tackle each and every challenge we face.

 with not a lot of know how but a lot of enthusiasm we ploughed 2 acres of our block, spread out some dolomite and then threw out whatever seeds we could find.
 These did ok and were ‘chopped and dropped’ over summer to start the much needed soil improvement journey.